 Printing of the images requires a careful choice of exposure and development as the dark areas are very dark and light areas very light, though both are required to be just right for the print overall to work.
 These pictures were printed up to 30 x 40 in and even as large as 40 x 60 in, perfectly possible with the 8 x 10 in negatives.
 The 40 x 60 enlargement still represents a lesser degree of magnification than would a 35mm negative being enlarged to 8 x 10 in.Aspens

-- Aspen is known as the "shivering tree"
+- Aspen is known as the "shivering tree" as the leaves

-the Crucifixion that it has trembled ever since.
+that it has trembled ever since.

 A similar legend from Germany is that the Holy Family were walking in a forest and all the trees bowed reverently.
 The only tree that didn't was the Aspen, the Holy Child cursed the tree, and the leaves began to tremble and does so to this day.